microsoft/app-camp/docs/aad/A01-begin-app.md

 ---
 😎 CHANGES ROLL OUT FIRST TO "TARGETED RELEASE" TENANTS.
 You may want to [enable Targeted Release](https://docs.microsoft.com/microsoft-365/admin/manage/release-options-in-office-365?WT.mc_id=m365-58890-cxa) in your developer tenant and keep production on Standard Release so you have a head start to test out new features.

 ---
+😎 YOU MAY BE ASKED TO ENABLE MULTI-FACTOR AUTHENTICATION (MFA).
+[This is certainly a good idea!](https://www.microsoft.com/security/blog/2019/08/20/one-simple-action-you-can-take-to-prevent-99-9-percent-of-account-attacks/).
+Just follow the instructions.
+If you really must turn off MFA, [here are instructions](https://docs.microsoft.com/en-us/answers/questions/101179/how-to-disable-the-two-factor-authentication-from.html).

+---